Jmgr/satint/README.md

 ## License

-Licensed under the MIT license.
+Licensed under the MIT or the Apache license.